Oro (wrestler): Professional wrestling career

-As Oro moved away from Los Metalicos EMLL replaced him with Bronce (Bronze), a wrestling character patterned on Oro's image, but using bronze instead of gold.
-EMLL put Oro in a storyline feud with veteran wrestler Mano Negra (The Black Hand).
-On May 23, 1993, Oro defeated Mano Negra to win the NWA World Middleweight Championship.
-This was the only singles title Oro won during his career.
+As Oro moved away from Los Metalicos, EMLL replaced him with Bronce ("Bronze"), a wrestling character patterned on Oro's image, but using bronze instead of gold.
+Oro entered a storyline feud with veteran wrestler Mano Negra ("The Black Hand"), whom he defeated on May 23, 1993, to win the NWA World Middleweight Championship.
 Mano Negra regained the title three weeks later, on July 3.
-Originally, EMLL planned was to escalate the storyline, ending with the two wrestlers meeting in a Luchas de Apuestas ("Bet Match") where both wrestlers would wager their mask on the outcome.
-At the time however, Oro expressed a desire to spend more time with his family and travel less, wanting to retire no later than 1994; as a result, EMLL replaced Oro with Atlantis in the storyline.
+Originally, EMLL planned to escalate the storyline, which would end with the two wrestlers meeting in a Luchas de Apuestas ("bet match"), where both wrestlers would wager their mask on the outcome.
+At the time, however, Oro expressed a desire to spend more time with his family and travel less, wanting to retire no later than 1994; as a result, EMLL replaced Oro with Atlantis in the storyline.